fayomihorace/learning-notes/React-hooks.md

 It serves the same purpose as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` in React classes, but unified into a single API.

-- **useEffect run after every render, By default, it runs both after the first render and after every update**.
+- **useEffect run after every render.
+By default, it runs both after the first render and after every update**.
+This is usefull to keep consistency accross the rendering if for instance a prop has changed.
+-
 But we can customize that
 - Unlike componentDidMount or componentDidUpdate, effects scheduled with useEffect don’t block the browser from updating the screen.
 This makes your app feel more responsive.
 - **Listen to change of a particular given state or prop**